-Growing numbers of regulatory agencies across the globe are increasing legislation and enforcing the laws around nPB use more stridently in an effort to reduce any negative impact to the planet.
+Growing numbers of regulatory agencies across the globe are increasing legislation.
+They are enforcing the laws around nPB use more stridently in an effort to reduce any negative impact to the planet.
 In the US, the EPA added nPB, Perc and TCE to the environmental watch list.
 Canada and Japan are severely restricting, and are on the verge of banning, these solvents altogether.
-A phase down of “F-gas” emissions is also in effect in many European countries.
+A phase down of “F-gas” emissions is also in effect in many European countries, and n-PB has been phased out completely.
 Therefore, with each passing year, it makes sense that metal fabricating companies and machine shops should be proactively upgrading from the less planet-friendly nPB solvent to more modern sustainable alternatives.
 By proactively changing now, it prepares companies for compliance with regulations not only today, but with those emerging in the future.

 Despite its harmfulness, many companies may still consider using nPB.
 It is less expensive than the other n-Propyl Bromide replacement cleaning fluids on the market today. nPB is also versatile and a very effective cleaner in a variety of applications in many industries.
 From a strictly monetary point of view, these may seem like good reasons to continue using nPB.

 However, nPB may cause serious illnesses like cancer.
-Most workers are commonly exposed to nPB through inhalation.
+Most worker exposure to nPB is through inhalation.
 Skin contact is also another route or method of exposure for workers.

-The US EPA Permissible Exposure Limit (PEL) or OSHA-designated time limit that workers should be exposed to nPB is extremely low, just 0.1 ppm.
-Compare this to the 200-250 ppm. for the new next-generation cleaning fluids and it is clear they are much safer for exposed workers to be around.
+The US EPA Permissible Exposure Limit (PEL) or OSHA-designated time limit for worker exposure to nPB is extremely low.
+It is just 0.1 ppm.
+Compare this to the 200-250 ppm. for the new next-generation cleaning fluids.
+It is clear they are much safer for exposed workers to be around.

-Chronic exposure to nPB can cause a whole host of health issues for humans ranging slight from dizziness, headaches, upset stomachs, skin rashes and irritation to the eyes and throat to more severe problems including damage to the central nervous system, kidneys, liver, immune system, reproductive system, and even cancer.
+Chronic exposure to nPB can cause a whole host of health issues for humans.
+These range from slight from dizziness, headaches, upset stomachs, skin rashes and irritation to the eyes and throat to more severe problems.
+These include damage to the central nervous system, kidneys, liver, immune system, reproductive system, and even cancer.

-In addition to the human threat, nPB also causes environmental problems. nPB is a VOC (Volatile Organic Compound) that contributes to global warming due to its release of harmful emissions into the air.
-It can also cause ground and water pollution that may be harmful to plants, fish and animals. nPB typically enters the drinking water system through industrial discharge and makes its way into landfills from improper disposal methods.
+In addition to the human threat, nPB also causes environmental problems. nPB is a VOC (Volatile Organic Compound) that contributes to smog formation due to its release of harmful emissions into the air.
+It can also cause ground and water pollution that may be harmful to plants, fish and animals. nPB typically enters the drinking water system through industrial discharge.
+It also makes its way into landfills from improper disposal methods.